Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Application to Testing Bounded-Degree Graph Properties

-\paragraph{Separating tolerant testing from testing.} Using Corollary~\ref{pt:reduction:cor} and Proposition~\ref{pt:reverse-reduction:prop}, we transport the separation of tolerant testing from testing, which has been established in~\cite{FF}, {from} the domain of testing strings to the domain of testing graph properties in the bounded-degree graph model.
+Using Corollary~\ref{pt:reduction:cor} and Proposition~\ref{pt:reverse-reduction:prop}, we transport the separation between tolerant testing and testing, {from} the domain of testing strings, where it has been established by~\cite{FF}, to the domain of testing graph properties in the bounded-degree graph model.

-\BT{\em(in the bounded-degree graph model, tolerant testing is harder than testing):} For any sufficiently large constant $d$ and any constant $c\in(0,1)$, there exists a graph property $\Pi$ such that testing $\Pi$ in the bounded-degree graph model {\rm(with degree bound $d$)} has query complexity $O(\poly(\log n)/\e)$, but tolerantly testing $\Pi$ has query complexity $\Omega(n^{\Omega(1-c)})$, provided that the tolerance parameter is not smaller than $n^{-c}$.
+\BT[In the bounded-degree graph model, tolerant testing is harder than testing] For any sufficiently large constant~$d$ and any constant $c\in(0,1)$, there exists a graph property $\Pi$ such that testing $\Pi$ in the bounded-degree graph model {\rm(with degree bound $d$)} has query complexity $O(\poly(\log n)/\e)$, but tolerantly testing $\Pi$ has query complexity $\Omega(n^{\Omega(1-c)})$, provided that the tolerance parameter is not smaller than $n^{-c}$.
 Furthermore, $\Pi$ is efficiently recognizable. \ET